EURECON Outputs

 Book chapters (alphabetical order)

-Alexis Drach, Removing obstacles to integration: the European way to deregulation, in Alexis Drach and Youssef Cassis (eds), Financial Deregulation: A Historical Perspective, Oxford University Press, forthcoming
+Alexis Drach, Removing obstacles to integration: the European way to deregulation, in Alexis Drach and Youssef Cassis (eds), Financial Deregulation: A Historical Perspective, Oxford University Press, 2021

 Emmanuel Mourlon-Druol, History of an Incomplete EMU, In: Amtenbrink, F. and Herrmann, C. (eds.)
 EU Law of Economic and Monetary Union.
 Oxford University Press, 2020